hammamikhairi/sourcefuck/README.md

 ## Contributing

 I welcome contributions from the open-source community to enhance SourceFuck and extend its capabilities.
-If you're interested in contributing, please follow the guidelines in CONTRIBUTING.md.

 ## License